St Anne’s Church, Talygarn

 At some time three tie-bars have been inserted to hold the south and north walls in place.
 Inside the walls are plastered.
 There is no roof but at the west end some tiles remain on the gable end.
 A late 13th – mid 14th century trefoil headed lancet with good quality ashlar dressings is located in the east wall.
 The west and north walls have no openings.
 There are three large segmental headed windows in the south wall.

 The church was restored in the 1680’s under the terms of the will of Sir Leoline Jenkins, and the three windows belong to this phase.
-The chapel was disused in the 19th century when the adjacent church of St. Anne’s was built.
+The chapel became disused in the 19th century when the adjacent church of St. Anne’s was built.
 The roof of the old church fell in 1926, but is still intact.